chhuang-one/sqxclib/doc/SqTypeJoint.md

 ## Element of container

-Because SqTypeJoint create pointer array, user can specify pointer to pointer (double pointer) as element of container.
+Because SqTypeJoint create pointer array, you can specify pointer to pointer (double pointer) as element of container.
 The value of the element is determined by the query statement.

 Example: Build query and get result: